Disc brake: Operation

 The brake disc is the rotating part of a wheel's disc brake assembly, against which the brake pads are applied.
 The material is typically gray iron, a form of cast iron.
 The design of the discs varies.
-Some are solid, but others are hollowed out with fins or vanes joining the disc's two contact surfaces (usually included in the casting process).
+Some are solid, but others are hollowed out, with fins or vanes joining the disc's two contact surfaces (usually included during casting).
 The weight and power of the vehicle determine the need for ventilated discs.
 The "ventilated" disc design helps to dissipate the generated heat and is commonly used on the more heavily loaded front discs.

-Discs for motorcycles, bicycles, and many cars often have holes or slots cut through the disc.
+Discs for motorcycles, bicycles, and some cars often have holes or slots cut through them.
 This is done for better heat dissipation, to aid surface-water dispersal, to reduce noise, to reduce mass, or purely for non-functional aesthetics.

 Slotted discs have shallow channels machined into the disc to aid in removing dust and gas.
 Slotting is preferred in most racing environments to remove gas and water and deglaze brake pads.
 Some discs are both drilled and slotted.
-Slotted discs are generally not used on standard vehicles because they quickly wear down brake pads; however, removing of material is beneficial to race vehicles since it keeps the pads soft and avoids vitrification of their surfaces.
-On the road, drilled or slotted discs still have a positive effect in wet conditions because the holes or slots prevent a film of water from building up between the disc and the pads.
+Slotted discs are generally not used on standard vehicles because they quickly wear down brake pads; however, removing material is beneficial for race vehicles, as it keeps the pads soft and prevents their surfaces from vitrifying.
+On the road, drilled or slotted discs still have a positive effect in wet conditions because the holes or slots prevent a water film from forming between the disc and the pads.

 Two-piece discs consist of a central section combined with a separately manufactured outer friction ring.
 The central section is often called a bell or hat because of its shape.
-It is commonly manufactured from an alloy such as a 7075 alloy and hard anodised for a lasting finish.
+It is commonly manufactured from an alloy such as 7075 alloy and hard anodised for a lasting finish.
 The outer disc ring is usually made of grey iron.
 They can also be made of steel or carbon ceramic for particular applications.
 These materials originated from motorsport use and are available in high-performance vehicles and aftermarket upgrades.
-Two-piece discs can be supplied as a fixed assembly with regular nuts, bolts, and washers or a more complicated floating system where drive bobbins allow the two parts of the brake disc to expand and contract at different rates, therefore reducing the chance of a disc warping from overheating.
-Key advantages of a two-piece disc are a reduction of critical un-sprung weight and the dissipation of heat from the disc surface through the alloy bell (hat).
+Two-piece discs can be supplied as a fixed assembly with nuts, bolts, and washers, or as a more complex floating system in which drive bobbins allow the two parts of the brake disc to expand and contract at different rates, thereby reducing the risk of disc warping from overheating.
+Advantages of a two-piece disc are a reduction of critical unsprung mass and the dissipation of heat from the disc surface through the alloy bell (hat).
 Both fixed and floating options have their drawbacks and advantages.
-Floating discs are prone to rattle and collection of debris and are best suited to motorsport, whereas fixed discs are best for road use.
+Floating discs are prone to rattle, the collection of debris, and are best suited to motorsport, whereas fixed discs are best for road use.